sharadmv/beginner-hackjam/README.md

 ...
 ```

 Awesome!
 Our awesome, beautiful user interface is almost done.
-Let's now add a splace for the Cheeper© feed to appear.
+Let's now add a space for the Cheeper© feed to appear.

 ```html
 ...